 So far you have learned the basics of Nadex Touch Bracket Contracts.
 You should have a firm understanding of the overall structure of the contract and how they work; however, there is no substitution for the actual experience of placing a trade and tracking the market as it moves for, or against your position.

-Let’s take a look at the steps to get started trading Nadex Touch Brackets.
+Let’s take a look at the steps to get started trading Nadex Touch Bracket Contracts.

-Step 1 - Touch Brackets are only offered by Nadex.
+Step 1 - Touch Bracket contracts are only offered by Nadex.

 They are the latest evolution of contracts designed for the individual trader.
 The contracts, as discussed, offer many benefits to traders.
 Trading though, regardless of what you are trading, involves risk, and it is important to practice and thoroughly understand the instruments you are trading.
 So, for step one, if you haven’t done so already, open a Nadex demo account.

 The demo account is free, comes with no obligation, and is a great way to get some solid experience.

 The demo account will not teach you the emotions that come with risking real money in the markets, but it is a good first step to understanding the contracts and to limit basic mistakes that can be made when trading on a new platform or trading a new contract.